matthew-scherf/Only-One/README.md

 - **Reproducible** - Anyone can re-run and verify
 - **Explicit** - All assumptions are in the axioms, nothing hidden
 - **Permanent** - Once verified, stays verified

----

-## The Story Behind This

-In 2023, after a stressful period, I began meditating as a last resort.
-During meditation, I had a sudden realization: there is no individual self.
-This wasn't a belief or concept - it was direct seeing.

-I spent months trying to understand this conceptually, reading the entire spiritual canon.
-Advaita resonated most, but was buried in cultural baggage.
-I abandoned books and returned to meditation.

-Through contemplation, I realized: if all perceptions (including of body and thoughts) happen IN consciousness, then the world neither exists nor doesn't exist.
-For this to be true, there must be only ONE - not one thing, but only one, period.
-Categories like "exists/doesn't exist" don't apply.

-In deep meditation, I empirically observed that what moves must move relative to what's still.
-I found what's unchanging: awareness itself.
-I realized I was that.

-This formalization is the **logical structure** of what I saw directly.
-A machine confirmed it's consistent.
-Now you can examine it - without needing Sanskrit, gurus, or Hindu cosmology.

-The question is: **Is it true for you?**

----

 ## Documentation